Deltares/SFINCS/docs/input.rst

 In which t is time, K is the saturated hydraulic conductivity, delta_theta is defined as the soil capacity (the difference between the saturated and initial moisture content) and sigma is the soil suction head.

 Within SFINCS, the Green-Ampt method can be used as follows.
 The user needs to provide the following variables.
 For a range of typically values see Table 1.
 For all variables, one needs to specify these values per cell with the same grid based input as the depfile using a binary file:
-•	ksfile: saturated hydraulic conductivity in mm/hr
+* ksfile: saturated hydraulic conductivity in mm/hr
-•	sigmafile: suction head at the wetting front in mm
+* sigmafile: suction head at the wetting front in mm
-•	psifile: soil moisture deficit in [-]
+* sifile: soil moisture deficit in [-]

 Using the saturated hydraulic conductivity, recovery variables such as the moisture deficit recovery constant (kr), depth of upper soil recovery zone (Lu) and minimum recovery time before a new rainfall event occurs (hours) are computed similar to SWMM.
 The Green-Ampt method has not been implemented yet in hydromt-SFINCS.